This site contains affiliate links. I may receive a commission for purchases made through these links at no additional cost to you.

 When it comes to DSLR cameras, it’s all about the lenses.
 I have 5 lenses for my camera and an additional fisheye/macro attachment.

-I just recently bought this lens and already love it!
-It’s perfect for nearly any situation, especially when traveling because it has such a wide range zoom.
+The 18-135mm lens is perfect for nearly any situation, especially when traveling because it has such a wide range zoom.
 I don’t have to worry about bringing multiple lenses as much now!
-I bought my lens pre-owned at Precision Camera and highly, highly recommend them!
+I bought my lens pre-owned at Precision Camera and highly, highly recommend them.
 Took the below pictures on it, you can see it works for a variety of different situations:

 The Macro and wide angle/fisheye lens attachment screws on to the end of my other lenses.
 To be honest, I don’t use these all that much, but, they can create some cool, artsy effects.